 One-on-One Career Coaching Changes Everything

 Job searches are no easy task.
 Whether the individual is relocating or was downsized, they may not know where to begin.
-One-on-one coaching can change that.
+One-on-one coaching can change that and provide job search assistance.

 The Harvard Business Review recently released this daily stat: the odds of obtaining employment are 2.67 times higher for job seekers who use a job search program, as noted in “The Effectiveness of Job Search Interventions: A Meta-Analytic Review.”